NadjaGrothe/sudoku/README.md

     - 👍 use a sudoku generator npm package

 ## DEVELOPMENT STEP-BY-STEP:
-1. create React app with typescript ✅
+1. ✅ create React app with typescript

-1. generate empty playing board 📋
+1. ✅ generate empty playing board 📋
     - empty grid
         - take in boardState and onClick function (to pass down to square) → *currently using onChange function* ✅
         - create a "square" component and map through a default boardState array ✅
     - squares are interactive (by default)
         - take in number value & onCLick *(→ onChange)* function as props ✅
         - TODO: update the boardState array ⏰ *(add functionality after implementing sudoku generator npm package)*
-    - squares should highlight when clicked/selected ⏰ *(do CSS later, not required for functionality)*
+    - squares should highlight when clicked/selected ✅
     - FIXME: write tests 🧪 *(rendering, clickable, number value displaying)* ⏰ *(test are not working yet)*

 1. ⏰ *(use keyboard input initially, implement buttons later on)* generate number input buttons 1-9 🔢